Can you share a summary of child welfare consent decrees?

 Dwayne B. v.
 Granholm (Also known as Dwayne B. v.
 Snyder)

 This suit was filed against the state of Michigan for violating constitutional, federal statutory, and federal common law rights of children in foster care.
 The suit challenges the state for failing to move children quickly into safe, permanent homes; for failing to provide children with adequate medical, dental, and mental health services; and for failing to prepare children to live independently as adults after exiting the foster care system.
 The lawsuit charges that poor management, underfunding, and understaffing of Michigan’s child welfare system put the children in its custody at risk of serious harm.

-On February 2, 2016, the state of Michigan and the Michigan Department of Health and Human Services (DHHS) and Children’s Rights, counsel for the plaintiffs, jointly submitted to the court an Implementation, Sustainability and Exit Plan (ISEP) that establishes a path for the improvement of Michigan’s child welfare system.
+On February 2, 2016, the state of Michigan and the Michigan Department of Health and Human Services (MDHHS) and Children’s Rights, counsel for the plaintiffs, jointly submitted to the court an Implementation, Sustainability and Exit Plan (ISEP) that establishes a path for the improvement of Michigan’s child welfare system.
 The ISEP: